canonical/open-documentation-academy/wsl/how-to/install-ubuntu-wsl2.md

 Your list may be different once new distributions become available.

-You can install the version using its NAME:
+You can install a version using a NAME from the output:

 ```text
 wsl --install -d Ubuntu-24.04
 ```

-You'll see the installation progress in the terminal.
+You'll see an indicator of the installation progress in the terminal:

 ```text
 Installing: Ubuntu 24.04 LTS